vanderblugen/PiDOH/README.md

 ```

-Update DNS to point to the pi like the image shows
+Navigate in a browser to your PiHole and update the DNS settings as follows in the image

 <img src=https://docs.pi-hole.net/images/DoHConfig.png>